faq about chiropractic in singapore

 TMJ stands for the temporomandibular joint; it acts like a sliding hinge, connecting your jawbone to your skull.
 The bones are separated by a disc of cartilage to keep your jaw moving smoothly.
 When those muscles get irritated, the disc is displaced.
 Common symptoms, popping, a clicking sound or sensation, muscle pain, and being unable to open your jaw wide.

 There are many factors that can cause dysfunction of this joint which can lead to pain (e.g. misalignment in the jaw itself, or in the upper cervical spine).
-Chiropractors help adjust the TMJ and your upper cervical spine.
+During an adjustment, chiropractors will focus on the TMJ and your upper cervical spine.
 In some cases, we may help with external muscle release if necessary.

 I still feel back and neck pain even when I tried to sit in a correct posture, is that normal?